Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Introduction

 A natural question for such systems, in particular in view of higher-dimensional MBQC and QC protocols, is whether a maximally entangled state can be generated between two distant memory qudits, if they only interact with their respective electron spin qubit.
 Here we provide a solution to this problem considering a hyperfine tensor structure common for central nuclear spins.
-Generalizing the qubit scheme based on the \isotope{N}{15} nitrogen vacancy (NV) center~\cite{Nemoto2014} to qudit dimesions $d>2$, we show that the Ising part may be exploited to realize repeated entanglement transfer, also known as entanglement accumulation~\cite{Giordani2021}.
+Enlarging the nuclear qubit memory based on the \isotope{N}{15} nitrogen vacancy (NV) center~\cite{Nemoto2014} to qudit dimesions $d>2$, we show that the Ising part may be exploited to realize repeated entanglement transfer, also known as entanglement accumulation~\cite{Giordani2021}.
 A driving-free and particularly simple version of an iterative scheme results in maximal entanglement deterministically if ${d}$ is an integer power of two, or with success rate $1/{d}$ for all other values of~${d}$.
-For specific unfavorable qudit dimensions~${d}$, other schemes with higher transfer success rates are constructed.
-Another option pursued for the unfavorable dimensions~${d}$ is the generation of highly but partially entangled states, which may still be useful to some extent, even though not allowing perfectly reliable QC protocols~\cite{Delgado2005}.
+For specific unfavorable qudit dimensions~${d}$, other schemes without driving and with higher transfer success rates are constructed, and the inclusion of nuclear-spin driving in between iterations is shown to enable deterministic protocols.
+Another option pursued for unfavorable dimensions~${d}$ is the generation of highly but partially entangled states without driving.
+Such states may still be useful to some extent, although they do not allow perfectly reliable QC protocols~\cite{Delgado2005}.

 In the case of the \isotope{NV}{15} center, driving the nuclear spin is slow due to the small gyromagnetic ratio, but can be enhanced by the hyperfine coupling~\cite{Nemoto2014}.
 For higher spins, while the hyperfine coupling is typically much stronger, such operations could still be relatively slow due to the large number of nearly resonant transitions.
-Thus we focus on schemes where driving is required only for initialization and, if desired, final state correction; these schemes do not pose any additional demands on the controlling hardware in comparison with the qubit scheme~\cite{Nemoto2014}.
+Thus, we mainly focus on schemes where driving is required only for initialization and, if desired, final state correction.
+Apart from possible differences in single-qubit electron gate implementation, these schemes do not pose any additional demands on the controlling hardware in comparison with the qubit scheme~\cite{Nemoto2014}.
 In the bipartite scenario, our focus is on generating \textit{any} maximally entangled state, and we discuss the explicit form of the state only in special cases.